NCATSTranslator/reasoner-validator/docs/index.rst

     cd reasoner-validator
     poetry install

-You can optionally, use a tool like 'pyenv' to set your local shell Python version to 3.9.*.
+You can optionally, `use a tool like pyenv to set your local shell Python version to a 3.9 release <https://python-poetry.org/docs/managing-environments/>`_  prior to the poetry installation.

 Basic Programmatic Usage
 ========================